 Former Malaysian Prime Minister Charged With Criminal Breach Of Trust

-Former Malaysian Prime Minister Najib Razak has been charged with with multiple counts of criminal breach of trust involving his alleged misuse of funds totaling the equivalent of $1.58 billion.
+Former Malaysian Prime Minister Najib Razak has been charged with multiple counts of criminal breach of trust involving his alleged misuse of funds totaling the equivalent of $1.58 billion.

 Najib was charged alongside Irwan Serigar Abdullah, Malaysia's former treasury secretary-general, according to Reuters.
 The two pleaded not guilty on Wednesday to all charges.